Skip to main content

 • The chatbot’s voice sounds a bit artificial compared to some other bots.

-• As with some other chatbots, you can either type or talk freely or use one of three responses at bottom of page…but if you click on one it seems to do nothing.
+• As with some other chatbots, you can either type or talk freely or use one of three responses at the bottom of the page, but if you click on one it seems to do nothing.
 This happened with both chat modes.

 • Gliglish does not seem to be set up for text exchanges, which means it can’t be used for writing practice (although your entire conversation is transcribed, so it could help with reading) and may not be accessible for hearing impaired/Deaf users.